 Are you are ready to invest in spare parts for your packaging equipment?

-EDL makes every effort to keep pertinent spare parts in stock and available for immediate shipment, and will work diligently with you to meet all of your packaging equipment spare parts needs.
-Contact us today.
+EDL makes every effort to keep pertinent spare parts in stock and available for immediate shipment and will work diligently with you to meet all of your packaging equipment spare parts needs.
+Contact us today for more information.